Almila Bagriacik

-Almila Bagriacik (born 10 July 1990) is a Turkish actress living and being raised in Germany.
+Almila Bagriacik (born 10 July 1990) is a Turkish-German actress.
 She has performed in German film and television.

 Life and career

 Bagriacik was born in 1990 in Ankara.
 Her parents, who were correspondents for the Turkish media, moved to Berlin in 1995, where she grew up speaking both German and Turkish.
 She was discovered, by chance, by a photographer in 2008, at a club in Kreuzberg in Berlin, who invited her to an audition.
 She won a role in the drama When We Leave directed by Feo Aladag, which premiered in 2010 at the Berlin International Film Festival.

 Bagriacik subsequently played leading roles in numerous television series, such as Der Kriminalist, Notruf Hafenkante, Der Lehrer, Großstadtrevier and The Old Fox.
 Between 2008 and 2010, Bagriacik played the lead on stage in Ein Warngedicht at the Hebbel am Ufer theater in Berlin.

 Bagriacik played her first major leading role in the feature film Hördur, released in Germany in October 2015.
 The German film rating authority Deutsche Film- und Medienbewertung (FBW) distinguished the film as "Especially worthwhile", the higher of two quality certification levels issued by the FBW.
 One of the reasons for the jury's decision was, among other things: "The casting of young Almila Bagriacik in the role of [the film's protagonist] Aylin can be described as a stroke of luck."
 The Verband der deutschen Filmkritik nominated Bagriacik for best actress in 2015 for her performance in Hördur.

-In the ARD television series Commissioner Pasha, Bagriacik took on the leading role of the investigator Jale Cengiz in 2015.
-The two films, Kommissar Pascha (Commissioner Pasha) and Bierleichen (Beer corpses), premiered on the 16 and 23 March 2017.
-In the second part of the ARD feature film trilogy about the murder series of the National Socialist Underground (NSU) Die Opfer – Vergesst mich nicht (The Victims - don't forget me) she starred in as Semiya Simsek in 2016.
-Bagriacik was awarded the German Acting Prize 2017 for her performance and nominated for the Bunte New Faces Award as Best Young Actress 2016.
-She also won the German Television Award 2017 as the leading actress in the category "Best mini-series".